 Table of contents

-When an entry is terminated or shall cease, the Association may, without awaiting the fixing of Deferred Calls and Supplementary Calls, determine an additional premium for each open Policy Year based on, but not limited to, the anticipated rate(s) of Deferred Calls and Supplementary Calls for each year.
-Upon payment of such Release Calls, the Member shall be released from all liabilities for further Deferred Calls and Supplementary Calls in respect of the said entry and shall under no circumstances be entitled to participate in the distribution of any surplus decided upon thereafter.
+When an entry is terminated or shall cease, the Association may, without awaiting the fixing any Supplementary Calls, determine an additional premium for each open Policy Year based on, but not limited to, the anticipated rate(s) of Supplementary Calls for each year.
+Upon payment of such Release Calls, the Member shall be released from all liabilities for further Supplementary Calls in respect of the said entry and shall under no circumstances be entitled to participate in the distribution of any surplus decided upon thereafter.

 (A) When an entry is terminated or shall cease...an additional premium… (Rule 15)

-Were it not for the Release Calls provisions of Rule 15, the liability of a Member to pay Deferred Calls and Supplementary Calls for all open Policy Years4 in which he had been insured with the Association would continue without limitation as to time or amount until those Policy Years had been closed in accordance with Rule 16.
-However, pursuant to Rule 15, the Association is entitled to calculate a ‘once-and-for-all’ Release Call which, when paid, will release the Member from liability to pay any future Deferred Call or Supplementary Call.5 The Association is not obliged to agree to calculate a Release Call and could, should it so wish, insist on the payment by Members of Deferred Calls and Supplementary Calls as and when they are levied until that Policy Year is closed.6 However, once Members have been notified that a Release Call has been calculated, a Member is entitled to opt to pay such Release Call and thereby avoid exposure to future liability for Deferred Calls and Supplementary Calls.
+Were it not for the Release Calls provisions of Rule 15, the liability of a Member to pay Supplementary Calls for all open Policy Years4 in which he had been insured with the Association would continue without limitation as to time or amount until those Policy Years had been closed in accordance with Rule 16.
+However, pursuant to Rule 15, the Association is entitled to calculate a ‘once-and-for-all’ Release Call which, when paid, will release the Member from liability to pay any future Supplementary Call.5 The Association is not obliged to agree to calculate a Release Call and could, should it so wish, insist on the payment by Members of Supplementary Calls as and when they are levied until that Policy Year is closed.6 However, once Members have been notified that a Release Call has been calculated, a Member is entitled to opt to pay such Release Call and thereby avoid exposure to future liability for Supplementary Calls.

 When assessing the relevant percentage of the ETC the Directors will take into account the following factors: